- HomeRight Super Finish Max Extra HVLP Paint Sprayer

 Then I filled my Super Finish Max Extra Paint Sprayer with a grey latex paint and thinned it according to manufacturer instructions.

 I have used several paint sprayers in the past, but I love that the Super Finish Max Extra Paint Sprayer from HomeRight is powerful enough to handle thicker paints and very little thinning is required!
+You could also use the classic Finish Max.
 This makes painting so easy and fast.

 I set my primed chair up in the Medium Spray Shelter.
 I love how easy the Medium Spray Shelter is to set up!
 It unfolds just like a car sun protector and is the perfect size for medium size projects like this one!